jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 It prevents mistakes and helps you with performance, ex: If you try to add a string to a number, the compiler stops you before the game runs.
 On top of that, knowing the exact type lets Rust pack data tightly.

-A `Vec2` is just two numbers, so Rust stores exactly two numbers—no surprise extra space—which keeps things fast when you have thousands of game entities.
+A `Vec2` is just two numbers, so Rust stores exactly two numbers, no surprise extra space, which keeps things fast when you have thousands of game entities.
 These helps your game to be memory efficient.

 When you create a Vec2 object in JavaScript or Python, you're not just storing two numbers.
 The runtime adds type metadata, property information, and prototype references - turning your simple 8-byte data structure into ~48 bytes of memory.